Brexit: How travel to the European Union from 2021 will change - News 24

 Immediately after the vote, Boris Johnson reinforced that impression when he wrote: “British people will still be able to go and work in the EU; to live; to travel; to study; to buy homes and settle down.”
 He also promised “access to the single market”.

-All of that appears to have been forgotten, and instead the UK government has chosen a tangle of rules and restrictions for travellers.
+Those promises are long forgotten, and instead the UK government has chosen a course that brings a tangle of rules and restrictions for travellers.

 One exception is for Ireland, where relatively little changes.
-The most significant effects involve the reintroduction of customs controls between the island of Ireland and Great Britain, and some motor-insurance rules.
+The most significant effects involve taking pets across the Irish Sea, the reintroduction of customs controls between the island of Ireland and Great Britain, and some motor-insurance rules.

 For everywhere else in Europe, these are the most critical changes.